In April 2016, Colombia’s Dirección de Impuestos y Aduanas Nacionales (DIAN), or

 local NetSuite clients and multinationals operating in Mexico.
 Nowadays, LatamReady

-supports e-Invoicing procesees directly from Oracle – NetSuite in +6 countries.
+supports e-Invoicing processes directly from Oracle+NetSuite in +7 countries.

-LatamReady: Oracle+NetSuite e-Invoicing experience in Argentina, Chile, Ecuador, Mexico, Peru and now Colombia and Uruguay
+LatamReady: Oracle+NetSuite e-Invoicing experience in Argentina, Chile, Ecuador, Mexico, Peru and now Colombia, Uruguay and Brazil.

-LatamReady SuiteApp connects NetSuite to certified local e-Invocing Suppliers across
+LatamReady SuiteApp connects NetSuite to certified local e-Invoicing Suppliers across

 Around the world, it’s clear that businesses are moving significant portions of their